-Nacho Molino is a Grammy and two times Latin Grammy Awarded Engineer.
+Nacho Molino is a Grammy and three times Latin Grammy Awarded Engineer.
 He's been in the business for 15+ years.
 Some of Nacho's credits include: CJ Ramone, Ruben Blades, Joan Manuel Serrat, Omar Alfanno, Carlos Vives, Los Rabanes, Tony Vega, Angel Lopez of Son by Four, Luis Enrique, Rod Richards from Rare Earth and many more.

 Mixes done by Nacho Molino have the unique characteristic of making you stand up from your chair and start dancing or head banging or whatever body expression you prefer and still retaining crystal clarity and definition.